Hiking the Judd Trail & Jackass Ginger Pool on Oʻahu

 Upper Judd Loop Trail

-It makes for a great workout hike, with amazing views once you get to the upper sections of the trail.
-But in my opinion, I see the Nuʻuanu Trail as a great connector for longer day hikes such as Lulumahu Ridge or the Pali Notches to Kōnāhuanui on the KST.
+Personally, I think that the Nuʻuanu Trail makes for a great workout hike, with amazing views once you get to the upper sections of the trail.
+However, the Nuʻuanu Trail makes for an even better connector trail for longer day hikes, such as Lulumahu Ridge or the Pali Notches to Puʻu Kōnāhuanui Ridge Trail on the Koʻolau Summit Trail (KST).

 Nuʻuanu Trail Junction